-Our paper also differs from those of Jore, Mitchell, and Vahey (2010) and Manzan and Zerom (2013).
-Jore et al. (2010) combine density forecasts from VARs in the presence of instabilities.
+Our paper is also different from Jore, Mitchell and Vahey (2010) and Manzan and Zerom (2013).
+Jore, Mitchell and Vahey (2010) combine density forecasts from VARs in the presence of instabilities.
 We also consider density forecast combinations, but in the presence of large sets of predictors.
-Finally, note that this paper focuses on testing whether the density forecasts of output growth and inflation obtained using a normal distribution are correctly specified, rather than testing which of the competing models' density forecasts are closest to the true but unknown density in the data.
-The latter can be analyzed using tests proposed by Amisano and Giacomini (2007) and Diks, Panchenko, and van Dijk (2011).
-Importantly, note that we do not undertake an empirical investigation of tests of relative predictive ability in this paper, for two reasons: first, our focus is on testing the correct specification of the density forecasts rather than comparing density forecasts; second, a similar analysis was undertaken only recently by Manzan and Zerom (2013), who compared the predictive densities of inflation from competing models using selected data from the Stock and Watson (2003) database.2
+Finally, note that this paper focuses on testing whether density forecasts of output growth and inflation obtained using a normal distribution are correctly specified, rather than testing which of the competing models' density forecasts are closer to the true but unknown density in the data.
+The latter can be analyzed using tests proposed by Amisano and Giacomini (2007) and Diks, Panchenko and van Dijk (2011).
+Importantly, note that we do not undertake an empirical investigation of tests of relative predictive ability in this paper for two reasons: first, our focus is on testing the correct specification of the density forecasts; second, a similar analysis has been recently undertaken by Manzan and Zerom (2013), who compare predictive densities of inflation from competing models using selected data from the Stock and Watson (2003) database.2

 The paper is organized as follows.
-Section 2 describes the econometric methodology and the tests used in this paper, and Section 3 discusses the set of forecasting models.
-Section 4 then describes the data and the empirical results, and Section 5 concludes.
+Section 2 describes the econometric methodology and the tests used in this paper; Section 3 discusses the set of forecasting models, whereas Section 4 describes the data and the empirical results.
+Section 5 concludes.

-2. Econometric methodology
+2 Econometric Methodology

 We are interested in evaluating the h-step-ahead predictive density for the scalar variable Y{t+h} .
-We assume that the researcher has divided the sample of size T + h observations into an in-sample portion of size R and an outof-sample portion of size P, and obtained a sequence of h-step-ahead density forecasts, such that R + P - 1 + h= T + h.
-Let the sequence of P out-of-sample, estimated conditional predictive densities be denoted by $\left\{\widehat{\phi}{t+h}\left(Y{t+h}|\mathfrak{I}{t}\right)\right\}{t=R}^{T}$, where \mathfrak{I}{t} is the information set at time t.
+We assume that the researcher has divided the sample of size T + h observations into an in-sample portion of size R and an out-of-sample portion of size P and obtained a sequence of h-step-ahead density forecasts, such that R + P - 1 + h = T + h.
+Let the sequence of P out-of-sample, estimated conditional predictive densities be denoted by $\left\{ \hat{\phi}{t+h} \left(Y{t+h} | \Im_t \right) \right\}{t=R}^T$, where \Im_t is the information set at time t.
 We obtain the conditional predictive densities under the normality assumption by estimating the parameters in the conditional moments using a rolling window procedure.
-Thus, φ{t+h} denotes the probability density function (PDF) of a normal distribution, where the parameters are re-estimated at each t = R, ..., T over a window of Robservations, including data indexed from t - R + 1 to t.
-The rolling window estimation procedure is more robust to breaks in the conditional moments of the predictive densities, and has a better chance of resulting in properly calibrated densities-see Clark (2011) and Jore et al. (2010).
+Thus, $\hat{\phi}{t+h}$ denotes the probability density function (PDF) of a normal distribution where the parameters are re-estimated at each t = R, ..., T over a window of R observations including data indexed t - R + 1 to t.
+The rolling window estimation procedure is more robust to breaks in the conditional moments of the predictive densities and has a better chance to result in properly calibrated densities - see Clark (2011) and Jore, Mitchell and Vahey (2010).